Know Before You Go

 What to Expect When Traveling Internationally

 Hotel Standards: European standards often differ slightly from what we’re used to in the United States and can vary by destination.
-Beds may be shorter than what you’re used to and amenities that are standard in the U.S., are hard to come by in Europe.
+Beds may be shorter than what you’re used to and amenities that are standard in the U.S., are often hard to come by in Europe.

 Travel Checklist & Best Practices